 Governance Committee.
-The Governance Committee held three meetings in 2011.
+The Governance Committee held three in-person meetings in 2012.
 The Governance Committee's responsibilities, discussed in detail in its charter include, among other duties, the responsibility to:

-- assess the size of the Board and membership needs and qualifications for Board membership; - identify and recommend prospective directors to the Board to fill vacancies; - review and evaluate director nominations submitted by shareholders, including reviewing the qualifications and independence of shareholder nominees: - consider and recommend existing Board members to be renominated at our annual meeting of shareholders; - establish and review guidelines for corporate governance; - recommend to the Board committee membership and the chairpersons of the committees; - nominate an independent director to serve as a Presiding Director; - review the independence of each director and director nominee; - · administer an annual evaluation of the performance of the Board and facilitate an annual assessment of each committee; and - ensure that the Board oversees the evaluation and succession planning of management.
+- · assess the size of the Board and membership needs and qualifications for Board membership; - identify and recommend prospective directors to the Board to fill vacancies; - review and evaluate director nominations submitted by shareholders, including reviewing the qualifications and independence of shareholder nominees; - consider and recommend existing Board members to be renominated at our annual meeting of shareholders; - establish and review guidelines for corporate governance; - recommend to the Board for approval committee membership and the chairpersons of the committees; - recommend to the Board for approval an independent director to serve as a Presiding Director; - review the independence of each director and director nominee; - administer an annual evaluation of the performance of the Board and facilitate an annual assessment of each committee; and - ensure that the Board oversees the evaluation and succession planning of management.